htcondor/htcondor/docs/grid-computing/grid-universe.rst

     2022-03-23 13:06:08.304520 rvgahp_proxy[8169]: rvgahp_proxy starting...
     2022-03-23 13:06:08.304766 rvgahp_proxy[8169]: UNIX socket: /tmp/alice.rvgahp.sock

-Fifth, run the *rvgahp_server* program on the remote machine.
+Finally, run the *rvgahp_server* program on the remote machine.
 You must ensure it remains running during the entire time you are submitting and running jobs on the batch system.